Lukc/pkgxx.old/doc/pkgfile.md

 # *Pkgfiles* reference #

-This file is here to list all the functions and variables you can both use, may it be by declaring them or using their value.
+This file is here to list all the functions and variables you can use, may it be by declaring them or using their value.

 ## Variables ##